 We move away from the Vikings in this series.
 Britannia takes place when the Romans invaded Britain.
 Set in 43AD, General Aulus Plautius wants to succeed where his predecessor Julius Caesar failed.
 Through these invasions, a young woman named Cait escapes.
 She finds protection with a Druid called Divis, “The Outcast”.
 War is coming from all sides.
 Cait’s destiny is one to behold.

 Like Vikings: Valhalla, Britannia incorporates fantasy elements and historical events together.
 There is a strong emphasis on feminism.
 Unlike Valhalla, this show puts the invaders as the antagonist rather than the protagonist.
 The first thing you will notice is the vivid scenery.
 The story, which is about the Roman invasion, is more complicated than that.
-It is hard to recommend this show above others because it will not be everybody’s cup of tea and is inaccurate historical events.
+It is hard to recommend this show above others because it is inaccurate historical events and will not be everybody’s cup of tea.

 15/16.
 Crossing Swords